ncatlab/nlab-content/pages/0/9/6/3/3690/content.md

 > Cartier has justly said it would have been a huge job to formulate all Bourbaki's ideas in terms of categories and functors.
 It would have called for a lot of ideas which were only invented in the coming years.

 > It was relatively easy to give Bourbaki's theory of structures -- because it never really worked at all even for Bourbaki's purposes (as Corry documents in detail).
-Naturally it is easier to give an unusable theory of structures than to work out the ways categories and functors would actually be used. ([McLarty, Category Theory List 2012](http://permalink.gmane.org/gmane.science.mathematics.categories/7298))
+Naturally it is easier to give an unusable theory of structures than to work out the ways categories and functors would actually be used. &lbrack;[McLarty, Category Theory List 2012](http://permalink.gmane.org/gmane.science.mathematics.categories/7298)&rbrack;

 ## References

 * [website](https://www.bourbaki.fr/) of the group

-Accounts of the history of the Bourbaki project include the following
+Accounts of the history of the Bourbaki project include the following:

-* [[Jean Dieudonné]], _The work of Nicolas Bourbaki_, Amer.
+* {#Dieudonne} [[Jean Dieudonné]], _The work of Nicolas Bourbaki_, Amer.
 Math.
-Monthly __77__ (1970) 134&#8211;145 [MR252179](http://www.ams.org/mathscinet-getitem?mr=252179), [doi](http://dx.doi.org/10.2307/2317325)
+Monthly __77__ (1970) 134-145 &lbrack;[MR252179](http://www.ams.org/mathscinet-getitem?mr=252179), [doi](http://dx.doi.org/10.2307/2317325)&rbrack;
- {#Dieudonne}

 * Bourbaki's biography at math tutor: the [pre-war years](http://www-groups.dcs.st-and.ac.uk/~history/HistTopics/Bourbaki_1.html), the [after-war years](http://www-groups.dcs.st-and.ac.uk/~history/HistTopics/Bourbaki_2.html)